giderk/giddy/content/DFA_breeding_assignments.md

 # Modeling primate breeding status from reproductive morphology

-> used with data from wild S. imperator and L. weddelli
+Used with data from wild S. imperator and L. weddelli

 ### Overview:
 * Data preparation